 The watches from IWC have a very distinct style, and the DNA of the brand is very evident.
 Being a reputable Swiss watch brand, IWC is known for its quality products with a high finish and standard.
 But is the brand’s warranty up to par with what its other Swiss competitors are offering?

 In this article, we’ll deep-dive into IWC watches warranty.
-How it works, what it covers, and how long IWC warranty is.
+How it works, what it covers, and how long the IWC warranty is.

-How long is IWC watches warranty?
+How long is the IWC watches warranty?

 On November 19th, 2019, IWC Schaffhausen announced that it extended its international warranty from two to eight years through its new ”My IWC” program.

-Buyers who have bought an IWC timepiece within the last two years from the announce date will also be able to register for the extension on the My IWC program.
+Buyers who have bought an IWC timepiece within the last two years from the announcement date will also be able to register for the extension on the My IWC program.
 This is under the condition that the watch is still under warranty.
-Seeing that IWC had a two-year international warranty prior to this, all IWC watches purchased at the earliest 19th of November 2017 would still be able to register for the extended IWC eight-year warranty, if registered at the day of the announcement.
+Seeing that IWC had a two-year international warranty prior to this, all IWC watches purchased at the earliest 19th of November 2017 would still be able to register for the extended IWC eight-year warranty, if registered on the day of the announcement.